What is Adsumudi? faq drop down arrow

 Similar to the Collaborative version, Around the World has players working together to find solutions to all difficulty levels on a given card before moving on.
 Start by finding the easy solution, then medium, then hard, then monstrously hard.
 Don’t give up and feel free to grab a hint if you need.
 It’ll be satisfying to get them all!

 Give all players pencil and paper, flip over a card, and start a 1-minute timer (or longer if preferred).
 Before time runs out, all players write down as many easy, medium, hard, or monstrously hard equations as they can find.
 When time runs out, players share their answers and get 1 point per number used in a valid equation.
-For example, if the target is 10 and a player finds 2 x 5 and 20 - 8 - 2, she gets 2 points for the first equation and 3 points for the second.
-Different forms of the same equation don’t count, so you can’t get points for both 2 x 5 and 5 x 2!
+For example, if the target is 10 and a player finds 2 × 5 and 20 − 8 − 2, she gets 2 points for the first equation and 3 points for the second.
 Whoever has the most points in a given round wins the card.
 After 3 or 5 rounds, whoever has the most cards wins!

 Can’t get enough Adsumudi?
-Head to https://www.adsumudimathgame.com/play for endless, new Adsumudi challenges.
+Play online with endless, new Adsumudi challenges.
 Click or tap the numbers on the cards to show your work and Adsumudi will tell you if you’re right!

 Can I play online? faq drop down arrow